-Grilled and marinated flank steak skewers have long been a family favorite.
+Grilled and marinated beef skewers made with flank steak have long been a family favorite.
 As some of you may know, my family travels to the Outer Banks in North Carolina every year for vacation.
-It’s a week full of the beach, waves, and lot’s of food.
+It’s a week full of the beach, waves, and lots of food.

 We grill on the beach every day, so we’ve tried just about every grill-able food you can think of.
 Burgers, tuna, salmon, shrimp skewers, hot dogs, cherrystone clams, kielbasa, chicken, the list goes on.
-We cook grilled flank steak skewers every year and they are gone not long after they’ve been taken off the grill.
+We cook grilled teriyaki beef skewers every year and they are gone not long after they’ve been taken off the grill.

-Grilled flank steak skewers are essentially, a thinly sliced finger food you can eat right off the stick.
-These skewers are as flavorful as a perfectly marinated steak tip, thanks to my homemade beer-based flank steak marinade.
+Grilled beef skewers are essentially a thinly sliced flank or skirt steak you can eat right off the stick.
+These skewers are as flavorful as a perfectly marinated steak tip, thanks to my homemade beer-based teriyaki marinade.
 Since the meat is sliced so thinly, they cook in about 5 minutes.

 How to Prep the Flank Steak

-Flank and Skirt steak tend to be very flavorful, yet tougher cuts of meat due to the dense muscle fibers.
-You will notice the steak has a very defined grain running though it.
+Flank and skirt steak tend to be very flavorful, yet tougher cuts of meat due to the dense muscle fibers.
+You will notice the steak has a very defined grain running through it.
 If you slice against the grain, the meat will break apart much easier.
 Slicing strips with the grain will force you to bite through these tough fibers.

 That’s it, easy to make, even easier to eat, and perfect for your next backyard (or beach) BBQ.Print